rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_file_adapter/c/README.md

 # Example Code: Routing Service File Adapter

+## Example Description

+This example shows how to create a simple adapter using the RTI Routing Service Adapter SDK in C. The adapter scans the file system in one specific folder defined in the XML configuration file.
+For every file present in that folder, it creates a stream to communicate with the output.
+The data that will flow in this stream are the lines inside the files.
+In summary, we have a stream for every file in the specified folder, and every stream transports on the other side the text lines contained inside the specific file.
+In the output, the adapter will take care of creating a file for every stream received.
+The files will be created on a specific path, which you can also configure in the XML configuration file.
 ## Building C Example

 Before compiling or running the example, make sure the environment variable